What is a Wrongful Death Case?

 A wrongful death is a fatality that occurs as the result of someone else’s negligence or wrongdoing.
-If you have lost a loved one as the result of a car accident that was someone else’s fault or as the result of medical negligence, then, you may be able to collect damages by filing a wrongful death lawsuit in Pennsylvania.
+If you have lost a loved one as the result of a car accident that was someone else’s fault or as the result of medical negligence, then, you may be able to collect damages by filing a Wrongful Death Statute of Limitations Pennsylvania.
 You and your family members may be able to recover compensation for damages including medical expenses, lost wages and other significant losses that come with the death of a beloved family member.

 While monetary compensation is one aspect of a wrongful death lawsuit, a number of families we represent at KaplunMarx, PLLC says they resort to a wrongful death action because they want justice for the death of their loved one.
 Others file a wrongful death action because they hope the case will bring about a change that prevents similar tragedies from happening in the future, helping ensure that their loved one’s death was not in vain.
 Most also pursue wrongful death actions in order to hold the wrongdoers accountable for their negligence and misconduct.